 Gate phone entry system limitations

-Years ago, gate entry telephone systems were an acceptable access solution.
+Years ago, gate entry telephone systems were an acceptable access solution for apartments, HOAs, and commercial buildings.
 But the gate telephone entry system hasn’t evolved to accommodate modern technology.
-It isn’t sophisticated enough to handle the complex needs of today’s commercial and residential tenants.
+So, it isn’t sophisticated enough to handle the complex needs of today’s tenants.

 Gate entry telephone system limitations include: